engteam14/documentation2/Risk Assessment.md

 ## Risk assessment and mitigation

+This section will outline the risks that we have established will be possible to occur in this project along with some more detail about them.

+To create thes risks we will follow the process that Ian Somemrville details in his book *Software Engineering* [1].
+Sommerville sums up the process of creating a risk assesment in 4 steps.
+  - The first step is to discuss the risks, listing them and tabulating them.
+To do this he suggests going through easch stage of the project you have planned and and identifying possible risks.
+  - The second stage is to analyse the risks you have identified.
+This involves creating a measurement of how likely the risk is to happen.
+In this project we chose to use the characters 'H' 'M' and 'L' to stand for High risk, Medium Risk and Low risk.
+This seems descriptive enough given the small scale of the project and the fact that the product has no safety issues in terms of damage to people or property if something goes wrong.
+  - Sommerville describes the next step as the mitigation step, where we created a plan and decided on how these risks will be prevented or alternatively how we will act if they do arrise.
+  - Step four is to monitor the risks and creating revisions to the risk assesment if the need arises.
+To do this we have assigned owners to each risk to ensure someone is monitoring it as we do not have a specifically assigned risk assessor.

 The risks to the project are presented in the table below, with the following information about each one:

 * An ID- to identify individual risks
 * Category type- helps to read the table quickly and find the specific risks